HomeSeer

-HomeSeer Technologies LLC is a technology company based in Bedford, New Hampshire, in the United States.
-HomeSeer makes home automation controllers and software, designed to integrate lighting, HVAC, security, AV and other subsystems in most homes.
-Additionally, the company maintains an online store of compatible home automation products and a free online community forum for users and dealers.
+HomeSeer Technologies LLC is an American technology company based in Bedford, New Hampshire, that develops home automation controllers and software.
+It also operates an online store for compatible products and a community forum for users and dealers.

 Software is at the core of HomeSeer's systems.
 The HS series (HS1-HS4) is licensed as a stand-alone product for users who wish to run it on their own personal computers.
 Its also pre-installed onto HomeTroller controllers, for users who prefer a more fully configured solution.
 HS series systems are connected to the users home network and may be programmed with any web browser in a typical installation.
 Once programming is complete, the HS3 system will carry out automation functions unattended.
 If desired, the HSTouch mobile app may be used to monitor and manually control the products in the home.
 HomeSeer's MyHS web service is designed to provide remote internet access only and is not required for processing of automation events in the home.